adr-ada/CMPT276-PriceHuntApp/readME.md

 - Click OK
 - Run the app by clicking the Run icon beside the config name on the top bar
 - Close the app by swiping up the bar on the bottom
-- Add the Camera app somewhere visible on the emulator (swipe up on the home screen, then hold the camera icon and drag it to the home screen)
+- Open the camera app (swipe up on the home screen, and click the camera app || if camera app not there, you can search it up as well in the search bar)
 - Take a photo so that it is possible to add an item to the wishlist
 - **Currently the app follows a linear structure of login -> profile -> wishlist -> home page**
 - Might need to delete line 50 and 51 then add this within dependencies of /app/build.gradle.kts{